Comp208-Team-17/FoodDeck/README.md

 # FoodDeck
 Save time, effort and waste with our decision-making meal app.
 Stop spending time searching through your cupboards and let our app do that for you.

+## Notes
+- Included Core Data, Unit Tests and UI tests in initial project
+  - Are the last 2 necessary for the project?

 ## Resources
 Quick Access Links